HackerYou/HYFallBootcamp2014/5-freelancing/5-tools-of-the-trade.md

 <http://www.microsoft.com/hardware/en-us/p/lifechat-lx-3000>

-## Sign Documents with Adobe Reader
+## Sign Documents with Adobe Reader or OSX Preview
 Chances are you will be signing a lot of contracts and Non-disclosure agreements.
 It's 2014 and I still have people tell me where I can fax documents.
 What a joke!

 I used to print contract, sign them, scan them in, and them somehow cobble them back together into a single PDF.
 Here is how I handle signing contracts now.

 1. Sign a piece of paper and scan it in, or take a photo with a good camera.
-2. Bring that into photoshop a separate it into a a layered signature.
+2. Bring that into Photoshop a separate it into a a layered signature.
 This usually involves playing with the brightness/contrast.
 3. Save as a transparent PNG file.
 4. Download and install Adobe Reader

 Now, when you open PDF files with Adobe Reader, you have the option to sign documents.
 Simply import your signature and continue signing away.

+OSX preview does this and is built in, but I've found it doesn't handle some fields properly as well as a encrypting a digital signature.

 ## Faxing wit HelloFax.
 Once in a blue moon you will actually have to fax something.
 I have about 4 times in my career.